 - In an episode of The Fairly OddParents, Timmy wishes to be the best basketball player ever in order to help a basketball team.
 He does great until the last play, in which Wanda explains that "Everybody knows that the last two minutes are the real competitive part of any professional basketball game!" and they can't help Timmy win a competition.

 - The Beetlejuice episode "The Unnatural" has B.J.'s New Yuck Prankees in a grudge baseball game against Scuzzo the Clown's Jokeland Laugh-letics, with the losing team relegated to a hell hole called "The Loser's Circle."
-With the score tied, the final play comes down to a play at the plate with B.J. waiting to tag out Scuzzo, obscured by a cloud of dust.
-When the dust clears, the two opponents are demanding the umpire call it, but Lydia interrupts and brings everyone to tears with an impassioned treatise on sportsmanship.
+With the score tied, the final inning comes down to a play at the plate with B.J. waiting to tag out Scuzzo, obscured by a cloud of dust.
+When the dust clears, the two opponents are demanding the umpire call it, but Lydia interrupts and brings everyone to tears with an impassioned treatise on sportsmanship and the simple joys of baseball.
 The crowd watching the game cries so hard, in fact, that the game is called off on account of rain.

 - Bugs Bunny takes on the Gas House Gorillas in "Baseball Bugs."
 With the score 96-95 in Bugs' favor and two out in the bottom of the ninth, the Gorillas have a runner on base and the batter uses a freshly chopped-down tree as a bat.
 He wallops Bugs' pitch so far that Bugs has to traverse the top of the Umpire State Building to catch it.
 The Gorillas batter is called out by the umpire and the Statue of Liberty.